earizon/q/README.md

-# Q(uick)
+# q(uick)

 This is by far the custom script I used more in my daily work.

-It's just an oppinionated  wrapper around standard Linux tools ( find and grep) to quickly search for text (regex) inside files.
+It's just an opinionated  wrapper around standard Linux tools ( find and grep) to quickly search for text (regex) inside files.

 The script can be used "as is" or as a reference for more elaborate results.